 - Mystery shopper survey questions must be designed to elicit clear, precise, measurable responses.

 Curious about #3?
 In our experience, many retailers struggle with (or fail to fully consider) survey question design.
-Today, we’ll share 35 sample mystery shopper survey questions that leave no room for interpretation or error.
+Today, we’ll share 35 sample mystery shopper survey questions (which you can also download) that leave no room for interpretation or error.

 The Science of Mystery Shopping: